Which Months can you Visit Antarctica?

 If it’s the icebergs and incredible landscapes and seascapes that impress you most — perhaps you’re a photographer — then November to Early December is perhaps the best time for you to visit Antarctica as this is when the icebergs are at their largest and most impressive.
 If you’re hoping to get plenty of incredible shots, you may also be interested in our Falklands, South Georgia, and Antarctica cruise.
 November is also a great time to observe elephant seals in large numbers during their mating season.
 December is the perfect time to see fluffy penguin chicks as they are usually walking around by this point.

 December is widely regarded to be the best time of the year to visit Antarctica, so make sure you book your cruise or expedition early to avoid disappointment.
-If you’re not sure what kind of trip to choose, you may like to read our How to Choose an Antarctica Cruise blog post.
 If you have any questions about our range of Antarctica cruises, please don’t hesitate to get in touch.

 Here are some suggestions to start planning the greatest adventure of your life!